 - The service gained people's consent to the care and support they received.
 People told us staff gained their consent during regular discussions about their care and on each occasion before any care or support was delivered. - Staff had not assessed people's capacity to consent to and make decisions about their care.
 We found staff lacked knowledge around the MCA and DoLS.
 However, nobody who used the service was restricted.
-We discussed this with the deputy manager and provider who agreed to look at how effective the staff training was and to review their processes to ensure the service worked within the principles of the MCA.
+We discussed this with the registered manager who agreed to look at how effective the staff training was and to review their processes to ensure the service worked within the principles of the MCA.
+We recommend the provider sources training and consults best practice guidance to ensure staff have sufficient knowledge around the application of the MCA and DoLS.